 At the time, Kalibrr's business model was that companies had to pay to "unlock" a job applicant's contact information.
 And because the contact information was paid for, it was critical that the applicant respond or show up to the interview, otherwise the paid-for contact information was worthless.

 Clients began reporting that there was an increasing number of job applicants—whose contact information they've "bought"—that were not responding or showing up to interviews.

-Decrease incidents of jobseekers not showing up to scheduled interviews
+How might we decrease incidents of jobseekers not showing up to scheduled interviews?

 Successful launch, pioneered with Indonesia.
 Key feature to signing top Indonesian enterprises.
 Decreased overall reported no-show incidents in Indonesia and Philippines

 Face-to-face candidate interviews are still the norm and usually required here in the Philippines.
 And, No-Show candidates—candidates who don't show up to a scheduled interview—has been a problem historically for recruiters.

 In our research, we found that (1) recruiters frequently sent out interview invites and/or reminders via SMS and that (2) the scheduling process was more complicated for bigger companies who had multiple interviewers from other teams.

 Some of Kalibrr's more successful recruiters found that sending SMS or email reminders to candidates ahead of the interview increased the chances of those candidates showing up to their scheduled interviews.
 However, this was done manually and was time-consuming.

 By automating the sending of SMS and email, Kalibrr can save recruiters time and effort in crafting SMS invites or reminders.
 This was the purpose of the Interview Scheduler.